SwiftStudies/OysterKit/README.md

 There is a command line tool that enables you to test grammars defined in STLR and generate parsers in Swift based on grammars [available here](https://github.com/SwiftStudies/STLR/).

 You can find the API documentation both in the repository and here [API Documentation](https://rawgit.com/SwiftStudies/OysterKit/master/Documentation/index.html).
-I am currently working to get complete coverage of documentation (see Projects).

 For those that used v1.0 there are significant performance and capability benefits of moving to v2.
 I have not yet built an OKScript translator, but that could quite easily be done if there is demand.